negjo/DragonTracker/README.md

 - Show the loot you got as a title
 - Announce your loot in party chat
 - Warn you when using wrong pet
+- Calculate profit from dragons
+- Calculate exptected value from all the loot you got
+- Send message (or command) after loot is detected
+- Configure what items should be counted as sacrifice
+- Configure what prices should be used for every item